Domain Expert Guidance

 Topics of discussion: Low-cost passive methods of cooling, rainwater harvesting, self-sufficiency.

-Places to visit: Bêtania by atelier OBJECTIFS.
+Places to visit: Bêtania, studio visit – atelier OBJECTIFS.

 Early morning arrival in Ho Chi Minh City, Vietnam.